bestwebsoft/pagination-wordpress-plugin/readme.txt

 == Changelog ==

+= V1.0.1 - 09.07.2015 =
+* NEW : Ability to restore settings to defaults.

 = V1.0.0 - 20.05.2015 =
 * NEW : We added the ability to configure the custom pagination block.
 * NEW : The Russian and Ukrainian language files were added.
 * Update : We updated all functionality for wordpress 4.2.2.

 == Upgrade Notice ==

+= V1.0.1 =
+Ability to restore settings to defaults.

 = V1.0.0 =
 We added the ability to configure the custom pagination block.
 The Russian and Ukrainian language files were added.
 We updated all functionality for wordpress 4.2.2.